 You can read more about the services provided by hospices in the information about our individual hospice partners.

-How funds generated by Local Hospice Lottery help and are distributed
+How funds generated by Local Hospice Lottery support the hospices and are distributed

 Through paying as little as £1 per chance to enter a weekly draw, lotteries provide an easy, fun and affordable way for local people to support the work of their local hospice.
 And not only that…..of course as a player you get the chance to win some fantastic cash prizes every week too.
 So you could say that it’s ‘win-win’!